eskylake/eskylake/README.md

 # 💫 About Me:

 - 👋 Hi, I'm @eskylake.
-- 😄 I'm loving coding.
+- 😄 I'm crazy about coding.
 - 💬 Ask me about Web.
 - 📚 Knowledge-sharing enthusiast.